 Inmarsat operates a Whistleblowing scheme, allowing employees to make an anonymous and confidential concern about the actions of business partners, managers and other employees.
 The scheme can be used for anything of concern including corruption, human rights and other areas of concern.
 These are then independently investigated.

-During 2018 there were 0 (zero) reports via this hotline relating to human trafficking.
+During 2019 there were 0 (zero) reports via this hotline.

-Inmarsat operates a mandatory Legal Compliance system.
-Employees are required to complete this on an annual basis.
-This has been extended to include more information and training on Modern Slavery and Human rights.
+Inmarsat operates a mandatory Code of Business Conduct and Ethics training programme which is an updated programme to the previous Legal Compliance training.
+Employees are required to complete this on an annual basis and it includes training on Ethics, Anti-Bribery, Modern Slavery and Human Rights.

-Whilst it is explicit in the remit of Inmarsat’s global procurement team to know and understand its supply chain and the risks associated with it, Inmarsat believes that modern slavery and its implications need to be understood throughout the business and requires its employees and management to commit to taking a proactive role in identifying it and ending it.
+Whilst it is explicit in the remit of Inmarsat’s global procurement team to know and understand its supply chain and the risks associated with it, Inmarsat believes that modern slavery and its implications need to be understood throughout the business.
+Inmarsat requires its employees, contractors and management to commit to taking a proactive role in identifying it and if it is seen, to report it.

-More training will be provided across the business to ensure modern slavery is in the consciousness of all employees.
+Training is provided across the business to ensure modern slavery is in the consciousness of all employees and contractors.

 Inmarsat will be accountable for its business relationships and will progressively work to eliminate vulnerabilities in its supply chains.
 Where modern slavery or other human rights abuse is identified, it will take corrective action and work together with suppliers and business partners to ensure future risk is mitigated.

-This statement was approved by the Board of Inmarsat plc on 30 June 2019.
+This statement covers the 2019 financial year and was approved by the Board of Directors on 2 June 2020.